Abhay956/PV_and_PVC_with_NFS_server/README.md

 $ sh nfs-setup

-Use this step in the master node.
+Use these step in the master node.

 $ apt install nfs-common -y